 Aligning strategies, policies and resources makes for a stronger plan, but can be challenging.
-The goal is to have a stronger impact by aligning efforts inside and outside clinic walls, and with work at the state and national level.
-Also, by aligning policies and resources with your identified strategies, you build in greater sustainability.
+The goal is to have greater impact by aligning efforts inside and outside clinic walls, and with work at both state and national levels.
+By aligning policies and resources with your identified strategies, you build in greater sustainability.

 One way to approach alignment is to identify a strategy in each of the Three Buckets of Prevention (Centers for Disease Control and Prevention).
 Once those are aligned take a look at each strategy and identify policies and resources that will support it.